…The people pressed upon him to hear the word of God…

 (St. Luke v.
 1)

-Prior to this morning’s Gospel Lesson, Jesus had been thrown out of His home town of Nazareth, barely escaping with His life.
+Prior to this morning’s Gospel Lesson from St. Luke, Jesus had been thrown out of His home town of Nazareth, barely escaping with His life.
 No prophet finds acceptance in his own country.
 (St. Luke iv.
 24).
-So, He travelled into Capernaum where His Word was both authoritative and effective.
-In Capernaum, Christ had cast a demon out of a possessed man, driven out a fever that gripped Simon Peter’s mother-in-law, and had cast unclean spirits out of many others.
-Finally, He had retired to a desert place to recuperate in prayer.
+And so He travelled into Capernaum where His teaching was acknowledged as authoritative.
+Here He cast a demon out of a possessed man, healed Simon Peter’s mother-in-law who had been gripped with a fever, and restored others who were diseased either physically or spiritually.
+Finally He retired to a desert place and prayed.
+But crowds of people caught up with Him because they wanted more.
+But the more that Jesus was preparing to give them would not be found in signs, wonders, and miracles, but in God’s Word and Will for man, so that they might begin to perceive and understand the way to salvation.

-Yet it is Christ’s will that this death which Peter, James, and John begin to endure should be turned into new life.
-Again, with Archbishop Trench, they find themselves in a state of Grace, in which all the contradiction is felt, God is still a consuming fire, yet not any more for the sinner, but for the sin…[for they are in] the presence of God…[whose] glory is veiled, whose nearness…every sinful man may endure, and in that nearness may little by little be prepared for the…open vision of the face of God.
-(Idem) Jesus says, Fear not; from henceforth thou shalt catch men.
-(Ibid, 10) Peter, James, John, and the other Apostles are called to become fishers of men.
-But not before they have begun to move beyond their outward and visible, fleshly, and bodily natures into the spiritual, inward, and immaterial ground of their being.
-What they must see is that once God’s Word’s is heard it must be obeyed, and that once it is obeyed it will yield the power that coverts and saves all manner of men.
+Christ catches Peter, James, and John in His net.
+They find themselves in a state of Grace, in which all the contradiction is felt, God is still a consuming fire, yet not any more for the sinner, but for the sin…[for they are in] the presence of God…[whose] glory is veiled, whose nearness…every sinful man may endure, and in that nearness may little by little be prepared for the…open vision of the face of God.
+(Trench, Idem) Jesus says, Fear not; from henceforth thou shalt catch men.
+(Ibid, 10) Jesus intends that Peter, James, John and the other Apostles should become fishers of men.
+But not before they have begun to be moved and defined by the power of God in Christ the Great Fisherman.
+What they must experience is the power of God’s Word and the presence of His goodness to redeem and transform their natures for the service of His Kingdom.